Introduction

 - They were aristocratic,

-- Associated with priestly institutions,
+- were associated with priestly institutions,

 - Or later memorialised by followers.